OwenCochell/cursepy/docs/source/into_simp.rst

 Where FILE_ID id the ID of the file to retrieve, and addon is a CurseAddon instance containing valid addon info.

-Don't worry about understanding addons just yet!
+Don't worry about understanding CurseInstances just yet!
 Just know that they contain info from CF, and offer convince methods for working with said info.
 We will go over the ins-and-outs of CurseAddon instances